HydraMeshnet/developer-portal/glossary.md

 To avoid arbitrary usage of data within claim, presentations define licenses to restrict terms of  usage.
 Whenever user data is utilized in any way, the data processor must present a valid (and not expired) license attached to personal data to prove its compliance to regulations.

+TBD: The exact details of how licensing should work need to be worked out.
+I imagine that expiry could be specified as "immediate", "on-use" or "one-time" for example.

 ## Masked Claim Presentation

 The creator of the claim presentation can choose to present only ++parts of++ a claim together with the signed witness statements to a verifier, masking out remaining parts leaving just their content hashes.

-It is mathematically possible to retain sensitive data from the signed claim, still having an evidence of the original signature on the original data (see Merkle-proof).
+It is mathematically possible to retain sensitive data from the signed claim, still having an evidence of the original signature on the original data (see [Maskable Claim Properties](#maskable-claim-properties)).

 ```json
 # Example